StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Spezi Ecosystem.md

 ### Connected Devices
 - The **[SpeziDevices](https://github.com/StanfordSpezi/SpeziDevices)** module streamlines the integration of Bluetooth-connected devices, handling device discovery, connection management, and data exchange through a unified interface that works seamlessly with the SpeziBluetooth infrastructure.

-> Note: SpeziDevices focuses on managing device connections via Bluetooth capabilities.
-SpeziBluetooth provides the infrastructure for the communication between devices.
+> Note: SpeziDevices is a higher-level module that depends on the core Bluetooth connectivity offered by SpeziBluetooth module (see below).
+Together, they enable seamless interaction with Bluetooth devices.

 @Row{
     @Column {